-All types’ yogic activities are good for addiction, yet the following yoga asanas and practices are better to begin for transformation and aid in addiction recovery:
+All types’ yogic activities are good for addiction, yoga asanas and practices are better to begin for transformation and aid in addiction recovery.

 Yoga practices require breathing exercise (pranayama) to awaken intuitive mind-body connections.
-If the is begun with a pranayama, it help keep the mind peace and focused on the present moment, which assist in reforming addictive behaviors.
+If the is begun with pranayama, it helps keep the mind peace and focused on the present moment, which assists in reforming addictive behaviors.

 Let’s practice with Aum (om) chanting Or this one: